West Cornwall · TR20

 Why Ludgvan is its own job.

-Conservation Area covers the village core including the church; AONB lies just to the south.
+Locally, conservation Area covers the village core including the church; AONB lies just to the south.
 Active parish input on edge-of-village schemes and isolated dwelling proposals.
 For renovation specifically, parts of Ludgvan sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Ludgvan project as a TR20-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Ludgvan projects parish-up, not template-down — the TR20 context shapes the design from day one.
+Whether the project is on traditional granite cottages around the church in the centre or further out toward Long Rock, the renovation response is locally tuned.

 Planning note